Jazz Up Your Space: Integrating Wall Art and Murals Into Design Schemes

 Consider the Room's Use

-With some thought about placement and composition, wall art and murals can transform and bring personality to any room in your home.
-Try out different options to find what works best for your space and design style.
-The end result will make a memorable impact on you and your guests.
+With thoughtful placement and composition, wall art and murals bring personality to any room.
+Experiment until you find the arrangement that best suits your space and style—the impact will delight you and your guests.

 Mixing and Matching Wall Art for an Eclectic Look